conan-io/conan-package-tools/README.md

 - **CONAN_CHANNEL**: Channel where your packages will be uploaded if the previous parameter doesn't match
 - **CONAN_PIP_PACKAGE**: Specify a conan package to install (by default, installs the latest) e.j conan==0.0.1rc7
 - **MINGW_CONFIGURATIONS**: Specify a list of MinGW builds.
 See MinGW builds section.

+# Full example

+You can see the full zlib example [here](https://github.com/lasote/conan-zlib)